 In essence, the AVB standard reserves for audio/video data traffic a certain amount of data bandwidth on a standard Ethernet network, and precise synchronisation of that data at the receiver is achieved using a 'generalised precision time protocol' (gPTP) which is also defined as part of the IEEE 802 standards.

 In theory, AVB traffic can coexist within a standard IT network, although AVB-capable switches are required to reserve the necessary bandwidth and to ensure data synchronisation.
 Data is transmitted as a multicast (one sender, multiple listeners) within defined timeslots to avoid collisions.
 It is also categorised for priority with Class A (professional) traffic having a guaranteed latency of 2ms, whereas Class B (consumer) traffic has a guaranteed latency of 50ms.

 A common facility on tape machines or other recording devices that enables specific time points to be stored and recalled.
 For example, you may store the start of a verse as a locate point ('marker') so that you can get the tape machine or DAW to automatically relocate the start of the verse after you've recorded an overdub.

-Dedicated mixer inputs used to add effects to the mix.
+Dedicated mixer inputs used to receive external effects into the mix.
 Aux return channels usually have fewer facilities than normal mixer inputs, such as no EQ and access to fewer auxiliary sends. (cf. Effects Return)

-A separate output signal derived from an input channel on a mixing console, usually with the option to select a pre- or post-fader source and to adjust the level.
-Corresponding auxiliary sends from all channels are bused together before being made available to feed an internal signal processor or external physical output.
-Sometimes also called effects ('FX') or cue sends.
+A separate independent output signal derived from one or more input channels on a mixing console, usually with the option to select a pre- or post-fader source and to adjust the contribution level.
+Auxiliary sends from all channels are bused together before being made available to feed an internal signal processor or external physical output via the corresponding Aux Master level control.
+Sometimes also called Effects ('FX'), Cue or Artist sends.